tryton/tryton/doc/index.rst

 with respect to stock levels and existing shipments and requests.
 The stock levels are computed between the next two supply dates.
 If the stock level of a product without order point on the given warehouse is below zero, a purchase request is also created.
+The same happens if the stock level of a storage location with a provisioning location is below zero.